China launches probes targeting American semiconductors before Madrid's commercial discussions - ExBulletin

 China launches probes targeting American semiconductors before Madrid's commercial discussions

-China launched two probes targeting the American semiconductor sector on Saturday before talks between the two nations in Spain this week on trade, national security and the property of the Tiktok social media platform.
+Taipei, Taiwan (AP) China launched two probes targeting the American semiconductors sector on Saturday before talks between the two nations in Spain this week on trade, national security and the property of the Tiktok social media platform.

 The Chinas Ministry of Commerce has announced an anti-dumping survey on certain analog IC chips imported from the United States.